 It’s also a good idea to monitor your account statements for any suspicious charges.
 Make it a habit to check your monthly statements when they’re issued each month.
 Go line by line with each charge and ensure you recognize each transaction and that the amounts are accurate.
 If something looks off, contact your credit card company by sending a written dispute immediately.
 Most credit card companies require written disputes within 60 days of an item listed on your statement.

 You’re entitled to one free credit report from each of the three credit bureaus every 12 months.
 We recommend that you write a letter to request your reports.
 Just as you would monitor your monthly statements, look over your credit report carefully and dispute any findings that are incorrect with the credit bureaus.

 Identity thieves can be tricky, so learn how to recognize scams.
 Scammers often use tax season to target victims.
-If your information has been compromised, identity thieves can file taxes under your name and claim your refund before you have a chance to.
-To avoid this, file your taxes as early as possible.
+If your information has been compromised, identity thieves could file taxes under your name and claim your refund.

 Also, be aware of phishing attempts.
 Thieves can take advantage of security breaches by pretending to be members of the compromised organization.
 Be cautious who you give your information to following a data breach, even if the person claims to be trustworthy or knows your personal information.
 Request that they provide you with written documentation showing who they are, the company they work for, and details that support their request.

 6. Sign Up for Account Notifications

 As a preventative measure, you can set up text and/or email notifications so that you’re aware when purchases are made on your account.
 Use these alerts to ensure that you’ve authorized all charges.
-If a suspicious charge arises, contact your bank or credit card company to report the charge.
+If a suspicious charge arises, contact your bank or credit card company in writing to report the charge.

 8. Address the Situation